OpenLiberty/ci.maven/docs/deploy.md

     </execution>
    ```

- 2. Single deploy of an application with maven coordinates.
+ 2. Single deploy of an application with Maven coordinates using the Maven property `${project.artifactId}` to change the name, this will be `webapp.war` instead of `webapp-1.0.war` .

   ```xml
     <execution>